 In this process, the seedlings are first planted in nurseries and then planted in the prepared fields.
 It is usually done to grow vegetables and flowers.
 A transplanter is used for the purpose.
 But, this process is time-consuming.

 In this method of sowing, the selected seeds are dropped at regular spaces but not in a continuous manner.

 The seeds are planted along straight parallel furrows.
 A check row planter is used for the method.
 The row-to-row and plant-to-plant distance is uniform.

-A few precautions need to be taken while sowing seeds.
+There are a few necessary precautions, which need to be followed while sowing the seeds.